Watermelon stereotype: Gallery

 "The Coon's Trade-mark: A Watermelon, Razor, Chicken and Coon", sheet music of an 1898 minstrel song.
 The razor was used for fighting, while fried chicken is also used in stereotypes of African Americans.

 Reproduction of an old tin sign advertising Picaninny Freeze, a frozen treat.
+It was later adapted for the theatrical poster and original DVD cover of Spike Lee's 2000 film Bamboozled.

 A character from the 1941 cartoon Scrub Me Mama with a Boogie Beat enjoying a watermelon.